sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/140 - fixed-table.md

 title: "Fixed Table"
 hidden: false
 ---
 Matches tables with a fixed number of columns and returns their collated column contents.
-Choose anchor text that precedes the table but is not inside the table, for example, a table title.
+Choose anchor text that precedes the table, for example, a table title.

 Parameters
 =====